VIN(Vehicle Identification Number) Verification

 - A Florida DMV Compliance Examiner/Inspector, DMV, or Tax Collector employee.

 - A Notary Public commissioned by the state of Florida.

-Public Notaries are included in the list of persons authorized to certify this information. § 319.23(3)(a)(2), Fla.
-Stat.
+Public Notaries are included in the list of persons authorized to certify this information (§ 319.23(3)(a)(2), Fla.
+Stat.)
 A form prepared by the Department of Highway Safety and Motor Vehicles, HSMV 82042 (Rev. 5/95)S, is used for this purpose.
-Part B requires the notary public, or other authorized person, to certify that he or she has physically inspected the vehicle and found the VIN to be identical to the number recorded on the form.
+Part B requires the notary public, or another authorized person, to certify that the vehicle was physically inspected and the VIN number was found to be identical to the number recorded on the form.
 The notary public must include the date, sign the document, print his or her name, and affix his or her notary seal.

 You can also download this form directly from the Florida DVM following this link:

 We are pleased to come to you (to your home, office, or workplace) to perform the VIN verification service.
 Just schedule an appointment or request a personalized quote by filling out the form on the right and we will call you or email you shortly with all the information and details requested. (you can also call us 24/7 at 305.791.6909 for more information and rates).